About the Veterinary Science Technology Program

 |Admission Procedures and Requirements|

-Admission to the full-time day program occurs every fall.
-However, many students take general education (non-VST) courses that would apply to the curriculum before being accepted into the program.
+Admission to the program occurs every Fall.
+Many students take general education (non-VST) courses that would apply towards the curriculum before being accepted into the program.
+However, this may effect a student credit load/financial aid eligibility.
 The Veterinary Science Technology curriculum is a restricted program and highly competitive.
 Meeting minimum criteria does not guarantee acceptance to the program.
 The College reserves the right to make final decisions based upon the applicant pool each year.

 |Minimum Grade Requirements and Program Completion|